StephenCleary/ProjProps/README.md

 # Usage

 `projprops` is a dotnet cli tool that evaluates and displays MSBuild project properties.
-It is primarily used in build scripts or devops scenarios.
+It is primarily used in build scripts, but can be used anytime you need to evaluate MSBuild properties.

 E.g., `projprops --name version` will evaluate the project file in the current directory and display its `Version` property.
 The project file is evaluated, so the project file may set `Version` directly, or `Version` may be inferred from `VersionPrefix` and `VersionSuffix`, or `Version` may be set by `Directory.Build.props`, etc.